 Evaluation of control strategies

 Mathematical models can be used to compare the effect of various control strategies to contain the epidemics of infectious diseases.
 By simulating large number of outbreaks, and introducing different control strategies, the effects of these strategies can be compared in silico.
 Wageningen Bioveterinary Research has extensive experience with these computationally intensive methods that can be used to answer a wide range of questions.
-Results can be used to estimate the economic impact of control measures, can help to evaluate control measures and can assist policy makers during epidemics.
+Results can be used to estimate the economic impact of control measures, can contribute to evaluating control measures and can assist policy makers during epidemics.